 Beacon projects include support for decentralisation reforms, the development of public broadcasting via the Deutsche Welle Akademie, the promotion of enhanced energy efficiency in residential buildings and the establishment of the German-Ukrainian Agricultural Policy Dialogue.

 What is more, projects from other funding sources (e.g. transitional aid, the special initiative Tackling the Root Causes of Displacement, Reintegrating Refugees) and other institutions (e.g. political foundations, NGOs, social organisations, chambers, associations) have been approved.
-Many projects aimed at helping the internally displaced (essential supplies, housing, employment) and fostering reconstruction or the development of social infrastructure in eastern Ukraine are also being implemented.
+Many projects aimed at helping the internally displaced (essential supplies, housing, employment) and fostering the reconstruction or development of social infrastructure in eastern Ukraine are also being implemented.

 Several federal ministries and implementing organisations such as KfW and GIZ, as well as business and civil society, are involved in its implementation.
 The Federal Foreign Office is in charge of coordinating the plan.
 The Action Plan contains both short-term measures to alleviate acute hardship and medium and long-term projects, as well as programmes designed to tackle further-reaching structural problems in Ukraine.
 A level of cooperation which is almost unparalleled in Germany’s relations with other countries has thus been established.
-This bilateral cooperation is constantly being further enhanced by direct communication between and frequent visits by those involved on both sides.
+This bilateral cooperation is being continually further enhanced by direct talks between the two sides and frequent two-way visits.